Nkosazana Dlamini-Zuma: Alleged connections to cigarette smugglers

 In 2017, journalist Jacques Pauw claimed in The President's Keepers that Dlamini-Zuma's campaign for the ANC presidency was sponsored partly by businessman Adriano Mazzotti, whose company, Carnilinx, was widely suspected of involvement in cigarette smuggling and other illicit activities.
 Mazzotti allegedly financed the campaign's merchandise.
 In subsequent weeks, the Sunday Times threw into question Mazzotti's rebuttal – that he had only met Dlamini-Zuma once, briefly – by publishing Instagram photographs of the pair together on two separate occasions.
 Both Mazzotti and, through her spokesman, Dlamini-Zuma denied that they had any "direct or substantive relationship".
 Johann van Loggerenberg claimed in his 2019 book, Tobacco Wars, that Mazzotti had admitted to assisting the campaign in acquiring merchandise – but through personal connections rather than by paying for the merchandise directly.

 The allegations were revived in 2020, as commentators questioned whether Dlamini-Zuma was pursuing the government's tobacco ban because of her alleged connections to tobacco smugglers, who would benefit from the ban.
 Such speculation drew not only on the Mazzotti allegations, but also on the ties of Edward Zuma, Dlamini-Zuma's former stepson, to Amalgamated Tobacco Manufacturers, a cheap cigarette manufacturer also suspected of illicit activity.
 Dlamini-Zuma maintained that the ban was based on health concerns only.
+The subsequent closure of formal cigarette manufacturing facilities in South Africa and loss of tax on legal cigarette sales has been attributed to the dominance of illegal cigarettes in the South African market since the Covid bans.

 Personal life

 Dlamini-Zuma was married to former President Jacob Zuma between 1982 and 1998.
-They had four daughters together: Msholozi (born 1982); Gugulethu Zuma-Ncube (born 1984), who married the son of Zimbabwean politician Welshman Ncube; Nokuthula Nomaqhawe (born 1987); and Thuthukile (born 1989), who was controversially appointed Chief of Staff in the Department of Telecommunications and Postal Services in 2014.
+They had four daughters together: Msholozi (born 1982); Gugulethu Zuma-Ncube (born 1985), who married the son of Zimbabwean politician Welshman Ncube; Nokuthula Nomaqhawe (born 1987); and Thuthukile (born 1989), who was controversially appointed Chief of Staff in the Department of Telecommunications and Postal Services in 2014.
 Dlamini-Zuma divorced Zuma in June 1998 over irreconcilable differences.

 Dlamini-Zuma's younger sister, Hlobisile, is also an ANC member and serves as Member of the Kwa-Zulu Natal Legislature.